Alexander Cunningham, 5th Earl of Glencairn: Biography

 In 1559, in consequence of the rigorous proceedings against Protestants by the Queen Regent, he and his relative, Sir Hugh Campbell of Loudon, the Sheriff of Ayr, requested an audience of Her Majesty, at which they reminded her of her promises of religious toleration.
 On the Queen's replying that "promises ought not to be urged upon princes, unless they can conveniently fulfil them"; "then", they said, "since you are resolved to keep no faith with your subjects we will renounce our allegiance", an answer which induced her to stop her proceedings.

 In May of that year, when the Reformers at Perth found it necessary to protect themselves by force of arms, Glencairn joined them with 1,200 horse and 1,300 foot, which he had raised in the west of the country.
 After the Protestant religion had been established by parliament in 1560, the earl was nominated a member of Queen Mary's Privy Council.

 He and the Earl of Morton with William Maitland of Lethington were sent as ambassadors to Queen Elizabeth I of England with a proposal, for the strengthening of the bonds of amity between the two nations, that she should accept as a husband the Earl of Arran, the heir to the Scottish Crown, which she declined.

 Glencairn was amongst the nobles who opposed the marriage of Mary, Queen of Scots, with Lord Darnley.
 Glencairn later had a principal command in the army embodied against the Queen in June 1567 at the 'battle' of Carberry Hill, and when the French ambassador came from the Queen, promising the forgiveness if they would disperse, he replied that "they came not to ask pardon for any offence they had done, but to grant pardon to those who had offended".

-When Mary, Queen of Scots, was taken to Loch Leven Castle that month, Glencairn hastened with his domestics to the Chapel Royal of Holyroodhouse and destroyed all the sacred images, demolished the altar, tore down the pictures, and defaced all the ornaments.
+When Mary, Queen of Scots, was taken to Lochleven Castle that month, Glencairn hastened with his domestics to the Chapel Royal of Holyroodhouse and destroyed all the sacred images, demolished the altar, tore down the pictures, and defaced all the ornaments.

 Succession

-He was succeeded in the earldom by his eldest son: William Cunningham, 6th Earl of Glencairn.
+Alexander Cunningham, 5th Earl of Glencairn was buried in the family crypt at the Glencairn Aisle in Kilmaurs, East Ayrshire.
+He was succeeded in the earldom by his eldest son, the Master of Glencairn: William Cunningham, 6th Earl of Glencairn.